VidyaWimalasooriya/go-pg-formatter/README.md

 `go-pg-formatter` is a Go library and command-line tool for formatting SQL or PostgreSQL files or queries.

-This project is a lightweight wrapper around [pgFormatter](https://github.com/darold/pgFormatter).
+This project is a lightweight go lang wrapper around [pgFormatter](https://github.com/darold/pgFormatter) CLI tool.
 It requires Perl to be installed on the host system for execution.

 ## Installation